A ten year timeline of

 TAHOE TRUCKEE TRUE

-Ever since private equity developers bought Squaw Valley in 2010, SIERRA WATCH has been working to defend our mountain values.
+Ever since private equity developers bought Palisades Tahoe (then Squaw Valley) in 2010, SIERRA WATCH has been working to defend our mountain values.
 Some milestones in a decade of Tahoe conservation:

 KSL files initial application for development with Placer County, including a series of highrises and a massive indoor waterpark.